How to keep it together when your employees all want different work arrangements

 Requests for time off and remote work can come in many forms: Email, Slack, text message, in-person chat, and the list goes on.
 There’s also the problem of timing, like when employees ask last minute or on overlapping days.
 Having all of these requests flying in from different directions can be the straw that breaks an already overwhelmed manager’s back.

 Instead, set some guidelines.
-Implement a single system for time-off requests—my company offers PTO request forms that simplifies the process.
-But whatever method you choose, make sure it’s equally effective for those in the office and those working from elsewhere (so, no more ad hoc approvals conducted verbally the break room).
+Implement a single system for time-off requests; my company offers PTO request forms that simplifies the process.
+But whatever method you choose, make sure it’s equally effective for those in the office and those working from elsewhere (so, no more ad hoc approvals conducted verbally in the break room).

 As a manager, mandate that requests are made a certain amount of time in advance, giving the team enough warning to work out how absences will be covered.
 Automation tools can ease workflow disruptions while staffers are out, eliminating guesswork and helping efficiency for both the team covering and those getting back up to speed upon returning from leave.